abe-101/IP-Bot/README.md

 Create a file `ip_bot/.env` Containing you API tokens. for this project we need:
-1. The Bot User OAuth Access Token under the OAuth & Permissions sidebar
+1. The Bot User OAuth Access Token under the **OAuth & Permissions** sidebar
 2. The Slack signing secret.
-Navigate to the Basic Information page from your app management page.
-Under App Credentials, copy the value for Signing Secret.
+Navigate to the **Basic Information** page from your app management page.
+Under **App Credentials**, copy the value for Signing Secret.
 3. [Virus Total's](https://www.virustotal.com/gui/home/upload) public API.
 Create an account to get your Token at https://developers.virustotal.com/reference/overview

 ```